 However, each sack of lawn seed offers a slightly different combination of perks.
 Therefore, it’s a good idea to do your homework.
 Or, as we’ve done here, have someone do your homework for you.
-Do you want to see the best rated grass seed of 2018?
+Do you want to see the best rated grass seed of the year?
 Read on!

 Following a popular trend amongst developers, this lawn seed mixes four different types of grass seed.
 The benefit of this approach is that different types of seed will favour different soil combinations, meaning that there is a higher chance of gaining good lawn coverage.
 The mix includes Dwarf Amenity Ryegrass, Creeping Red Fescue, Chewings Fescue, and Brown Top Bent.
 Each of these are hardy, and are specifically adapted to the UK climate.